 MISSION:

 To inspire Interconnectedness, Transformation, and The search for meaning through the Arts.
+To create a safe space of trust.

 • Aotearoa as a Spiritual Space:

-• For many, the land itself holds deep spiritual significance, with Māori viewing it as papatūānuku (earth mother figure) and others finding awe and environmental connectedness in the landscape.
+• For many, the land itself holds deep spiritual significance,

 • Multiculturalism: